AnyDSL/half/README.txt

 ACCURACY AND PERFORMANCE

-From version 2.0 onward the library is implemented without employing the underlying floating point implementation of the system, providing an entirely self-contained half-precision implementation with results independent from the system's existing single- or double-precision implementation and its rounding behaviour (except for functions directly handling built-in floating point types, like conversions).
+From version 2.0 onward the library is implemented without employing the underlying floating point implementation of the system (except for conversions, of course), providing an entirely self-contained half-precision implementation with results independent from the system's existing single- or double-precision implementation and its rounding behaviour.

-As to accuracy, many of the operators and functions provided by this library are exact to rounding for all rounding modes, i.e. the error to the exact result is at most 0.5 ulp (unit in the last place) for rounding to nearest and less than 1 ulp for all other rounding modes.
+As to accuracy, many of the operators and functions provided by this library are exact to rounding for all rounding modes, i.e. the error to the exact result is at most 0.5 ULP (unit in the last place) for rounding to nearest and less than 1 ULP for all other rounding modes.
 This holds for all the operations required by the IEEE 754 standard and many more.
-Specifically the following functions might exhibit a deviation from the correctly rounded result by 1 ulp for a select few input values: 'expm1', 'log1p', 'pow', 'atan2', 'erf', 'erfc', 'lgamma', 'tgamma' (for more details see the documentation of the individual functions).
+Specifically the following functions might exhibit a deviation from the correctly rounded result by 1 ULP for a select few input values: 'expm1', 'log1p', 'pow', 'atan2', 'erf', 'erfc', 'lgamma', 'tgamma' (for more details see the documentation of the individual functions).
 All other functions and operators are always exact to rounding or